geemus/recipes/recipes/Treats/pistachio-berry_slims.md

 11. Carefully spoon jam into trench and finish with line of raspberries.
 12. Let cool to room temp, transfer to refrigerator and chill 1 hour+ before serving.

-*Note*: Best to keep log intact and cut off cookies as neede.
+*Note*: Best to keep log intact and cut off cookies as needed.
 Store log in refrigerator up to two days.

 Adapted from Dorie's Cookies